rayzlui/new_mastermind/README.md

 I put the fetch call in a function I called getRandomNumber(size, range), the allowed inputs in case I wanted to add user selected difficulties as an app extension.

 Built App with just React, with all necessary requirements to figure out state.
+  - Conflicted with how to build the user input section.
+Is it required for global state or just local is good enough?
+    - Benefits of local === won't rerender the rest of the app each time user has input
+    - Benefits of having global.
+Allows me to add more extensions in future if I can think of it.
 Moved to redux, allow modularity and make it easier to add extensions to app.

 Built following extensions:
   - Allow player to create code.